 Dennis Bartel began his broadcast career in his native Los Angeles as morning host at KUSC.
-He moved on to other things at age twenty-seven, and an interim of twenty-seven years followed, during which he worked on-air in Pittsburgh, was founding program director for a Baltimore classical station, and served in Washington, D.C., where he was morning host, and assumed the opera host role from Paul Hume upon the legendary music critic’s retirement.
-Back in L.A., Dennis is again morning host at KUSC, Monday-Friday, 6-9 a.m., and loving the cyclical nature of life.
+He moved on at twenty-seven, and an interim of twenty-seven years followed, during which he worked on-air in Pittsburgh, served as a newspaper editor also in the Steel City, was founding program director for a Baltimore classical station, and spun CDs in D.C., where he was morning host, and assumed the opera host role from Paul Hume upon the legendary music critic’s retirement.
+Back in L.A., Dennis is again morning host at KUSC, Monday-Friday, 6-9 a.m., Saturday, 7-8 a.m., and Sunday, 1-4 p.m., and loving the cyclical nature of life.

 Dennis is also an accomplished writer, having published hundreds of articles, stories and essays with Harper’s, Time-Life, Doubleday, and many others, on a rainbow of subjects ranging from Israel to Parisian cemeteries; a pagan farm to maple syrup farming; and Sikh ashrams to contract killers for which he won a press club award for investigative journalism.
+His new novel is High’d Up.
 He’s published an award-winning book of short stories, and written extensively on music - as a national columnist and for several major U.S. orchestras.